Bullying and harassment at work - one-third of doctors feel threaten

 “It is a tragedy that any individual would feel so disempowered and threatened in their workplace that is supposed to be a safe and supported place for them,” he said.

-Physicians feel threatened not only by witnesses or reltives of patiens, but also by their peers, while presenting their patients’ cases to other doctors.
-They’ve being verbally abused, and must face personal attacks when seeking feedback about their job performance.
+Physicians feel threatened not only by witnesses or relatives of patients but also by their peers while presenting their patients’ cases to other doctors.
+They’ve been verbally abused and must face personal attacks when seeking feedback about their job performance.

 “A consultant [doctor] yelled and shamed me in public”, said one of the interviewed, while another told of “being publicly humiliated on several occasions, in front of patients and colleagues”.